 - (a) the auditor independence requirements as set out in the Corporations Act 2001 in relation to the audit; and - (b) any applicable code of professional conduct in relation to the audit.

-This declaration is in relation to West Coast Aquaculture Group Ltd and the entity it controlled during the period.
+This declaration is in relation to the West Coast Aquaculture Group Ltd and the entity it controlled during the year.

-HUB Han full
+HUB Henr full

 HLB Mann Judd Chartered Accountants